urbit/docs/tutorials/hoon/egg-timer.md

 `now` is the current time of type `@da`, and `t` was declared as `@dr`.
 Because they are both atoms, we can add `now` and `t` these two to get an atom that is `t` units of time into the future from `now`.
 That produced atom can be interpreted as a `@da`.

 That's all for our `poke-noun` arm.
 But what about when the timer goes off?
-Behn will create a `gift`, a similar construct to how we created a `card`, only this time it will end up being dispatched back to us via Gall in the `++wake` arm.
+Behn will create a `gift`, a similar construct to a `card`, only this time it will end up being dispatched back to us via Gall in the `++wake` arm.
 Any app that wants to use a timer trigger needs to have an arm called `++wake`.

 ```hoon
 ++  wake